mohitjalal/Summarizer/README.md

 ## Third Step:
 Generate your own groq and cohere api keys.
 After generating keys import them in the code.( groq and cohere both keys in main.py and groq key in youtube_summarizer.py also).
+#### To Generate GROQ API Key use Groq Dashboard and to Generate Cohere Key use Cohere Dashboard.

 ## Fourth Step:
 Run the main.py file by writing a command in terminal \